 If you delete Turn cookies from your browser, that action only deletes the cookies in your browser and does not send any information to Turn.
 The next time Turn is provided the opportunity to set cookies in your browser or app (usually when Turn places an ad), it will do so.
 The Turn ID associated with one or more of the Turn cookies may or may not be different than the Turn ID associated with previously deleted Turn cookies.

-f you delete Turn cookies from your browser, that action also has no impact on the non-PII previously collected and stored by Turn.
+If you delete Turn cookies from your browser, that action also has no impact on the non-PII previously collected and stored by Turn.
 Turn will retain the information as described in the Data Retention for Turn Advertising Technology section.
-If Turn is able to associate one Turn ID with other Turn IDs (for example, through the receipt and use of a separate identifier, such as a mobile device advertising identifier, and/or ID syncing), Turn may transfer the non-PII associated with one Turn ID to the other Turn IDs.
+If Turn is able to associate one Turn ID with other Turn IDs (for example, through the receipt and use of a separate identifier, such as a mobile device advertising identifier, browser’s IP address and user agent string, and/or ID syncing), Turn may transfer the non-PII associated with one Turn ID to the other Turn IDs.

 Turn also uses web beacons, in combination with cookies, to analyze usage patterns on its website and through Turn advertising technology.
 The use of web beacons (which are also referred to as tags or pixels) allows Turn to record that a particular device, browser, or application has visited a particular webpage, along with additional non-PII that the website may choose to include with the beacon.
 For more information about web beacons, visit http://www.allaboutcookies.org/faqs/beacons.html.